NeutrAvidin

-NeutrAvidin protein is a deglycosylated version of chicken avidin, with a mass of approximately 60,000 daltons.
+Neutralite Avidin protein is a deglycosylated version of chicken avidin, with a mass of approximately 60,000 daltons.
 As a result of carbohydrate removal, lectin binding is reduced to undetectable levels, yet biotin binding affinity is retained because the carbohydrate is not necessary for this activity.
 Avidin has a high pI but NeutrAvidin has a near-neutral pI (pH 6.3), minimizing non-specific interactions with the negatively-charged cell surface or with DNA/RNA.
 Neutravidin still has lysine residues that remain available for derivatization or conjugation.

 Like avidin itself, NeutrAvidin is a tetramer with a strong affinity for biotin (Kd = 10−15 M).
 In biochemical applications, streptavidin, which also binds very tightly to biotin, may be used interchangeably with NeutrAvidin.

 Avidin immobilized onto solid supports is also used as purification media to capture biotin-labelled protein or nucleic acid molecules.
 For example, cell surface proteins can be specifically labelled with membrane-impermeable biotin reagent, then specifically captured using a NeutrAvidin support.